 I think it ought to be mandatory for all kids when graduating school, to do a job that involves service to others.
 Humility in the face of adversity.
 To learn what they are capable of, genuinely, I think working in old age homes, or FnB, or even doing military service, would shape a young mind and fortify one to be resilient as all hell!

 You know how many kids have come through our door and simply didn't last?
 A lot.
 Unable to consider cleaning a toilet because it was beneath them, or clueless about how to sweep a floor or wash dishes.
-I was cooking meals for our family at 14 or 15...they weren't good meals, but they were meals nonetheless.
+I was cooking meals for our family at 15, if my mum let me...they weren't good meals, but they were meals nonetheless.

 So somehow, where in all the fray, as people sit on smart devices, connecting away, are they connecting the dots of what it all costs, economically, socially, sustainability wise...